bwakeland/PF2E-Combat-Automation/README.md

 This is the url you want to use to install the module typically, as it will get updated automatically.

-# FoundryVTT Module
+# FoundryVTT Module for Pathfinder 2e

-Does something, probably
+Automatically calculates hits, misses, crits, and crit-fails.

 ## Changelog